 What Does this Mean for Those Filing Malpractice Lawsuits?

 The fear is that this can be used as a way to intimidate plaintiffs from filing medical malpractice lawsuits.
 Indeed, those who intend to file a medical malpractice lawsuit will be expected to allow defense counsel access to their current doctors, medical records, and perhaps other sensitive information that may or may not be of value to the case.

 Need to File a Medical Malpractice Lawsuit?

-The Tampa medical malpractice attorneys at Masterson, Hoag, & Smith have successfully litigated a number of medical malpractice lawsuits for our clients.
+The St. Petersburg medical malpractice attorney at Masterson & Hoag, P.A. have successfully litigated a number of medical malpractice lawsuits for our clients.
 If you have been injured by a doctor’s or hospital’s negligence, please contact us for a free consultation.